OsmanKandemir/indicator-intelligence/README.md

 ## Description

-Indicator-Intelligence collects static files and related domains for target to threat analysis.
+Indicator-Intelligence collects static files and related domains for target to do threat analysis.

 Fundamental logic method is similar to IOC.